matthijsgroen/js-tdd/episode2.5/README.md

 use the `{}` for the body, and thus is it a single statement.
 Single statements always have an implicit return of its result.
 If there is no result to be returned, it will return `undefined`.

+## Exercise
+Refactor the other functions in the same lambda style.
+Make sure you run the test while doing so.

 ## Macro cycle of TDD
 In the previous episodes we strictly used the red-green-refactor cycle of TDD.
 Here we are refactoring our code even though we haven't written a failing test and made that pass first.